-The emerald ash borer (Agrilus plannipennis Fairmaire) is a federally regulated pest and poses a tremendous threat towards natural forested areas and municipalities across North America and Canada.
+Emerald ash borer (Agrilus plannipennis Fairmaire) is a federally regulated pest and poses a tremendous threat towards natural forested areas and municipalities across North America and Canada.
 Emerald ash borer (EAB) is a highly destructive, non-native invasive beetle responsible for killing more than 100 million ash trees throughout the United States.
 Originally from Asia, the metallic wood-boring beetle was first discovered in Michigan in 2002, where it was presumably thought to be present for roughly 10 years or longer before being detected.
-Since then, EAB has now become established in 30 states across North America, including Colorado.
+Since then, EAB has now become established in 35 states across North America, including Colorado.
 In September 2013, EAB was positively identified in the City of Boulder, making it the first identification within the state of Colorado.
-Nearly three years later, in early June 2016, EAB was confirmed within the City of Longmont, and then detected a month later in the close proximity area of Gunbarrel.
-In August 2017, EAB was detected in the City of Lafayette, Town of Lyons, and the City of Superior.
+Since then, it has now been positively detected within the City of Longmont, area of Gunbarrel, and the City of Lafayette, Town of Lyons, and the City of Superior.

 It is suggested that EAB is the most destructive insect to hit North America.
 At first, when

 populations are low, neglect damage from the beetle is noticed; however, EAB’s “fitness” (ability

 to survive and reproduce) is substantially high allowing for populations to quickly increase in

 number.
 Therefore, once established and populations become highly dense, healthy trees can